 Look at the example of Mary.
 Jesus was invited in the house by Maria’s sister, Martha (Luke 10:38-42).
 Mary then sits down at Jesus’ feet and listens to Him.
 Martha wants Jesus to command Mary to help her prepare the food.
 But Jesus’ answer is nothing what Martha expected: He says that Mary has chosen the best part, which will not be taken away from her.
 Spending time with Jesus is valued by the Lord Jesus Himself over doing things for Jesus!

-Invite Jesus in your life!
+Invite Jesus into your life!

 Do you follow Jesus wholeheartedly?
 Or are there still sins in your life that you cling to, that prevent you from experiencing Jesus’ presence in your life?
 Do you invite Jesus into your life without reserve, or is He only getting access to a small portion of it?
 There is a beautiful verse in the Bible: “Here I am!
 (Jesus says) I stand at the door and knock.
 If anyone hears my voice and opens the door, I will come in and eat with him, and he with me” (Revelation 3:20).
 If you open the door widely, then Jesus is able to come in.
 Note: Jesus never forces Himself on you.
-He knocks, he calls – but He waits for your response.
+He knocks, He calls – but He waits for your response.